Pranay-Vaka/8080-emulator/diary.md

 ### Thoughts
-Changed the move instructions in the switch statements from directly assigning the values in the switch statement to calling a function
+Changed the move instructions in the switch statements from directly assigning the values in the switch statement to calling a function.

+## Date: 2024-12-28

+### Todos
+[ ] Complete all the opcodes until 0x3f

+### Thoughts
+Had a look over some of the documentation from 0x31 to 3f.
+Seems fine to implement.